creikey/codex-test/README.md

 3. **Automatic analysis** – provide a simple AI-powered summary of data trends.
 4. **Testing** – expand automated tests and add screenshot checks once a headless browser is available in the environment.
+A basic Puppeteer script is included under `tests/e2e` which captures a screenshot of the map if the library is installed.
 5. **Deployment** – package the app so it can run easily on any machine.

 ### Thoughts on Implementation